-In the modified version used for this work, the differential cross-sections of the bremsstrahlung and pair production processes were multiplied by a set of coefficients, which increase with the particle energy~\cite{bandiera2019,baryshevsky2017}.
-These factors were computed beforehand through a full Monte Carlo simulation, where the electromagnetic interaction probabilities in the axial field of a W or PbWO$_4$ lattices were computed by directly integrating the quasi-classical Baier-Katkov formula on realistic particle trajectories~\cite{guidi2012,bandiera2015,sytov2019,sytov2023}.
-The dependence of the cross-sections on the relative angle between the particle trajectories and the crystal orientation is taken into account as well.
-This approach has been extensively validated in several studies performed at the CERN PS and SPS by the STORM-OREO collaboration employing either W or PbWO$_4$ crystals~\cite{soldani2023,bandiera2018,soldani2025}.
-Thus, it can be considered as a reliable way to simulate the interactions occurring in an oriented crystal exposed to a high energy particle beam.
+In the modified version used for this work, the differential cross sections of the bremsstrahlung and pair production processes were multiplied by a set of coefficients, which increase with the particle energy (\cite{bandiera2019,baryshevsky2017}).
+These factors were computed beforehand through a full Monte Carlo simulation, where the electromagnetic interaction probabilities in the axial field of a W or PbWO$_4$ lattices were computed by directly integrating the quasi-classical Baier-Katkov formula on realistic particle trajectories (\cite{guidi2012,bandiera2015,sytov2019,sytov2023}).
+The dependence of the cross sections on the relative angle between the particle trajectories and the crystal orientation is taken into account as well.
+This approach has been extensively validated in several studies performed at the CERN PS and SPS by the STORM-OREO collaboration employing either W or PbWO$_4$ crystals, {exposed to beams of electrons, positrons, photons, muons and charged hadrons in the $1-200$~GeV energy range} (\cite{bandiera2018,bandiera2022,soldani2023,soldani2025}).
+Thus, it can be considered as a reliable way to simulate the interactions occurring in an oriented crystal exposed to a high-energy particle beam.